RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 # Towards Implementing JEPA

 The JEPA paper is a position paper that describes a vision for AI that may take decades to materialize.
 However, since its publication in the summer of 2022, there have been a few steps in advancing the architecture.
-These papers particularly explore training of JEPAs.
+These papers particularly explore the training of JEPAs.
 They do not explore the other components such as planning.
-These JEPAs are first steps to creating a world model.
+These JEPAs are the first steps to creating a world model.

 These are essentially self supervised pretraining methods.
 When comparing against other works, these papers cite training speed as their advantage.
 They can achieve strong downstream performance with fewer pretraining epochs.